alepez/omxdirector/README.md

 Nodejs module providing a simple interface to omxplayer.

-Support multiple file playing and loops.
-It's capable of seamless loops if `omxplayer` support it natively.
-When `omxplayer` does not support loops, this module handles loops respawning omxplayer process.
+Supports multiple files playing and loops.
+It's capable of seamless loops if `omxplayer` supports it natively.
+When `omxplayer` doesn't support loops, this module handles loops respawning omxplayer process.

 ## Usage